CSCfi/csc-user-guide/docs/computing/running/batch-job-basics.md

 **The key concepts of the CSC batch job system:**

 - Jobs do not run instantly, but are put in a queue
-    - Jobs are executed when there are availabe resources and depending on a priority score
+    - Jobs are executed when there are available resources and depending on a priority score
     - The priority score for a job exists to ensure fair sharing of computational resources between all the users of the cluster
 - The start time for a job can't be predicted
-    - Depends heavily on acctual runtimes for all user jobs and submission of new jobs
+    - Depends heavily on actual runtimes for all user jobs and submission of new jobs
 - Computational resources (runtime, memory, number of cores, etc. ) are requested explicitly.

-- If you go over the time or memory limit, your job will terminated.
+    - If the time or memory limits are exceeded, the job will terminated.